M66B/FairEmail/docs/FAQ-it-rIT.md

 The error *User is authenticated but not connected* might occur if:

-* I messaggi push sono abilitati per troppe cartelle: vedi [questa FAQ](#user-content-faq23) per ulteriori informazioni e una soluzione
+* Push messages are enabled for too many folders: see [this FAQ](#user-content-faq23) for more information and a workaround
-* La password del profilo è stata cambiata: cambiarla in FairEmail dovrebbe risolvere il problema
+* The account password was changed: changing it in FairEmail too should fix the problem
-* L'indirizzo email di un alias è usato come nome utente invece che come indirizzo email principale
+* An alias email address is being used as username instead of the primary email address
-* Uno schema di accesso scorretto è in uso per una casella di posta condivisa: lo schema corretto è *username@domain\SharedMailboxAlias*
+* An incorrect login scheme is being used for a shared mailbox: the right scheme is *username@domain\SharedMailboxAlias*

 The shared mailbox alias will mostly be the email address of the shared account, like this: